 Market update: First quarter 2023

-The first quarter of this year brought positive investment returns for all asset classes.
-Global equity investments experienced the highest (+5%) return.
-But the financial markets were also rocked by scandals in the banking sector.
-Is more turbulence to come, and how will this affect your investment plans?
+The first quarter of this year brought a positive investment return for all investment categories.
+Global equity investments had the highest return (+5%).
+However, the financial markets were also shaken by scandals in the banking sector.
+Is more turbulence to be expected, and what influence does this have on your investment plans?

 Banking scandals

 In the U.S., some regional savings banks ran into trouble.
-Silicon Valley Bank and Signature Bank went bankrupt, and First Republic Bank's stock price collapsed.
-Risk management at these banks was poor.
-This is because small regional banks in the U.S. are subject to less stringent regulations than larger banks.
-Good to know: within the European Union, the same capital requirements apply to banks of all sizes.
+Silicon Valley Bank and Signature Bank went bankrupt, and the share price of First Republic Bank collapsed.
+The risk management at these banks was poor.
+This is because smaller regional banks in the U.S. are subject to less stringent rules than larger banks.
+Good to know: within the European Union, the same capital requirements apply to banks, regardless of their size.

-In Switzerland, which is not a member of the E.U., the century-old bank Credit Suisse went down in several scandals.
-The regulator, to prevent further problems, forced a takeover of Credit Suisse by their fellow Swiss banking institution UBS.
-As a result, equity portfolio losses occurred on positions in these banks.
-What does this mean for investment plans?
+In Switzerland, which is not a member of the EU, the centuries-old bank Credit Suisse succumbed to various scandals.
+To prevent further problems, the regulator forced a takeover of Credit Suisse by their Swiss fellow banking institution UBS.
+As a result, losses occurred in the equity portfolio on positions in these banks.
+What does this mean for the investment plans?

-Because Vive invests only in well-diversified, passively managed, equity funds, a single failure can never have a major impact on returns.
-The positions held by these funds in a single company are proportional to the total (market) value of that company, the market capitalization.
+Because Vive only invests in well-diversified, passively managed equity funds, a single bankruptcy can never have a major impact on returns.
+The positions held by these funds in a single company are proportional to the total (stock market) value of that company, the market capitalization.

-Therefore, there is no speculation on more favorable price movements of a single company, relative to other companies.
-In the equity investments in your investment plans, there has been a minute position in Silicon Valley Bank, Signature Bank, First Republic bank and in Credit Suisse.
-A total of 0.09%.
-The loss incurred from these is about 0.08% of equity investments.
+Therefore, there is no speculation on more favorable price developments of a single company compared to other companies.
+In the equity investments in your investment plans, there has been a minimal position in Silicon Valley Bank, Signature Bank, First Republic Bank and Credit Suisse.
+In total 0.09%.
+The loss suffered from this is approximately 0.08% of the equity investments.

-It was very different at the largest pension fund in Sweden: Alecta.
-Alecta turned out to have a multiple of the ratio, by market capitalization, of Silicon Valley Bank in their portfolio, so it suffered huge losses.
-Consequently, as a result of this loss of millions, the director of investments was fired.
+That was very different at the largest pension fund in Sweden: Alecta.
+Alecta appeared to have a multiple of the ratio, to market capitalization, of Silicon Valley Bank in their portfolio, causing it to suffer large losses.
+The director of investments was therefore fired as a result of this multi-million dollar loss.

 Best fund performance in the first quarter: Northern Trust World Custom ESG Equity Index Fund +5.05%

-Last quarter brought positive investment returns for all asset classes.
-Equity markets are anticipating a cautiously favorable corporate earnings scenario.
+Last quarter brought a positive investment return for all investment categories.
+Equity markets are anticipating a cautiously favorable profit scenario for the business community.

 Can we expect more turbulence?

-More turmoil is not to be expected.
-The developments and scandals in the banking sector are isolated, and will not trigger a chain reaction as in the 2008 credit crisis.
+It is not expected that more unrest will occur.
+The developments and scandals in the banking sector are isolated and will not trigger a chain reaction like the credit crisis in 2008.

-Interest rate trends will be driven primarily by central bank policies to curb inflation.
-The United States Federal Reserve (Fed) raised interest rates in March 2023 to 4.75% - 5.00%, a sharp increase of two percentage points since late last year.
-The European Central Bank (ECB) is also pursuing a policy of raising interest rates.
-With the aim of turning the rise in inflation into inflation decline, to the level of the inflation target (around 2%).
-Investors expect that the ECB will succeed in this, because as of the end of March, long-term interest rates are around the 2.5% level, while short-term rates are above 2.8%.
+Interest rate developments will mainly be driven by central banks' policies to curb inflation.
+In March 2023, the Federal Reserve (FED) of the United States raised interest rates to 4.75% - 5.00%, a sharp increase of two percentage points since the end of last year.
+The European Central Bank (ECB) is also pursuing a policy of interest rate increases, with the aim of reversing the increase in inflation into a decrease, to the level of the inflation target (around 2%).
+Investors expect the ECB to succeed in this, because as of the end of March, long-term interest rates are around the level of 2.5%, while the short-term interest rate is above 2.8%.

-Getting inflation under control will eventually be positive for the economy because it prevents a wage-price spiral.
-Such a wage-price spiral can occur when increased per-product labor costs are passed on to prices, and the resulting higher prices in turn lead to higher wage demands.
+Controlling inflation will ultimately be positive for the economy, as it prevents a wage-price spiral.
+Such a wage-price spiral can arise if increased wage costs per product are passed on in prices, and the resulting higher prices in turn lead to higher wage demands.

-Short-term interest rate increases will affect companies financed with short-term debt as they will pay higher interest rates.
-Companies with margins that are too low may be in trouble as a result.
+Short-term interest rate increases will affect companies financed with short-term debt, as they will pay higher interest rates.
+Companies with margins that are too low may run into problems as a result.

-Geopolitical tensions in the world also continue to affect financial markets.
-The war in Ukraine is affecting grain and oil prices.
-The rising tension between China and Taiwan makes investors aware of the risks associated with dependencies in the supply chain of computer chips.
+Geopolitical tensions around the world also continue to affect the financial markets.
+The war in Ukraine affects the prices of grain and oil.
+The escalating tension between China and Taiwan makes investors aware of the risks associated with dependencies in the supply chain of computer chips.

 What does all this mean for my plans?